Gary Lark, Writer

 I grew up in the Umpqua Valley of Southern Oregon.
 I was formed by the living water of the Umpqua River.
 It became my guide and metaphor.
 Sixty-plus years later the constant, particular chaos of the river near Whistler’s Bend still informs; the voice of the river below Eagle Rock freshens the mind; trolling the smooth water above Wells Creek is a meditation.
 All other rivers are defined by the one that taught me more than I could possibly learn.

 Among other things.
 I have been a carpenter, janitor, hospital aide, salesman, storyteller and fisherman.
 The last thirty year of my working life were spent as a librarian.
-My work includes Easter Creek forthcoming from Main Street Rag, Daybreak on the Water, Flowstone Press; Ordinary Gravity, Airlie Press; River of Solace, Editor’s Choice Chapbook Award, Turtle Island Quarterly, Flowstone Press; In the House of Memory, BatCat Press; Without a Map, Wellstone Press; Getting By, Holland Prize.
+My work includes Easter Creek, just out from Main Street Rag, Daybreak on the Water, Flowstone Press; Ordinary Gravity, Airlie Press; River of Solace, Editor’s Choice Chapbook Award, Turtle Island Quarterly, Flowstone Press; In the House of Memory, BatCat Press; Without a Map, Wellstone Press; Getting By, Holland Prize.
 Work has appeared in Beloit Poetry Journal, Catamaran, Poet Lore, The Sun and ZYZZYVA.